cybozu/yrmcds/docs/counter.md

 ### Acquire

-`Acquire` tries to acquire resources of a counter.
-If the consumption of resources after `Acquire` is less than or equal to the given maximum value, `Acquire` will success.
-Otherwise, `Acquire` will fail and no resouces are acquired.
+`Acquire` acquires some resources associated to a counter.
+In addition to the counter name, the command has two parameters; one is the number of resources to be acquired, and another is the number of total resources.

+Note that, unlike semaphores, counters do not keep the resource capacity; the capacity will be specified by the acquire command.
+This way, users can change the resource capacity dynamically anytime.

 Request body: